 The clock faces and hands themselves are huge!
-The hour hands are over 9 feet in length (just short of three metres), while the minute hands are 14 feet in length (over 4 metres).
-The faces are 23 feet, or 7 metres, in diameter each.
+The hour hands are over 9 feet in length (just short of three meters), while the minute hands are 14 feet in length (over 4 meters).
+The faces are 23 feet, or 7 meters, in diameter each.
 The faces light up at night, too!

 Big Ben and Elizabeth Tower are two of many London landmarks that survived bombings during the World Wars.

-Do you know any fun, interesting or strange facts about Big Ben that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Big Ben?
+Share them in the comments below!